Yousef-Diab/Redis-Certified-Developer-Summary/RU101/Week 01.md

 - GET
   - `HGET key field`: returns the value of the requested field or (nil).
   - `HGETALL key`: Get all key value pairs of hash.
-  - `HMGET key [...fields]`: returns all values of the requested fields in order.
+  - `HMGET key field [...fields]`: returns all values of the requested fields in order.

 - SET
   - `HSET key fieldName fieldValue`: Create or set the value of a field in a hash.
-  - `HSET key fieldName [...fields]`: Create or set the values of multiple fields in a hash.
+  - `HMSET key fieldName fieldValue [...keyValuePairs]`: Create or set the values of multiple fields in a hash.
   - `HSETNX key`: SET if it doesn't exist.

 - REMOVE